umccr/bcbio-localDeployment/README.md

 Followed the steps as mentioned at http://bcbio-nextgen.readthedocs.io/en/latest/contents/testing.html#rnaseq-example

-**Data** Got fastq files as mentioned by Rory https://www.ebi.ac.uk/arrayexpress/experiments/E-MTAB-4119/samples/
+**Data:** Got fastq files as mentioned by Rory https://www.ebi.ac.uk/arrayexpress/experiments/E-MTAB-4119/samples/

 Prepared yaml workflow file as edited by Rory on github.
 The one generated form template is slightly different.